 The University of Wyoming is governed by a bipartisan board of twelve trustees appointed by the governor with the consent of the Wyoming Senate.
-UW offers programs of study within seven accredited colleges: Agriculture, Arts and Sciences, Business, Education, Engineering, Health Sciences, and Law.
-Some degree programs are also offered through the UW/Casper College Center.
-Enrollment at UW averages 12,000, including off-campus enrollment.
+UW offers programs of study within seven accredited colleges: Agriculture & Natural Resources, Arts and Sciences, Business, Education, Engineering & Applied Sciences, Health Sciences, and Law.
+Some degree programs are also offered through the UW Casper.
+Enrollment at UW averages 13,500, including outreach enrollment.

-UW received more than $65 million in grants and contracts for the 2005 fiscal year.
-These funds support programs in instruction, service, and basic and applied research programs conducted throughout the state, the nation, and many international sites.
-The Carnegie Foundation for the Advancement of Teaching has selected UW for its highest research classification: Doctoral/Research Universities-Extensive.
+UW received more than $94 million in grants and contracts for the 2015 fiscal year.
+These funds support fundamental and applied research; service to the state region, nation and internationally as well as instruction development and application.
+The Carnegie Foundation for the Advancement of Teaching has placed UW in high Doctoral Professional classification: Research Universities-high research activity.

-The Laramie campus spreads over 785 acres and includes 82 major buildings housing instructional, research, and service facilities.
-The University Library system includes 7 separate libraries including the William Robertson Coe Library which has cataloged collections which total over 1.3 million volumes and 13,000 active periodical and serial titles.
-Other resources include the American Heritage Center and 9 other museums and collections.
-More than 20 research centers and institutes are housed on campus with several others located throughout the state.
+The Laramie campus spreads over 785 acres and includes 90 major buildings housing instructional, research, and service facilities.
+The University Library system, a member of the Greater Western Library Alliance, includes several separate libraries including the William Robertson Coe Library which has cataloged collections which total over 1.3 million books, hundreds of academic article databases and 2.3 million eBooks.
+Other resources include the American Heritage Center and nine other museums and collections.
+More than 25 research centers and institutes are housed on campus with several others located throughout the state.

 Information about specific UW programs may be obtained at www.uwyo.edu.